Searching for Periodicity in FRB 20240114A: Results

 \section{Results}

-In order to search for a periodic modulation of irregularly spaced events we perform a periodogram.
-There are few enough bursts and few enough possible frequencies (integer multiples of $2\pi/T$) up to $200\pi$Hz, to allow for periods as short as 0.01 s.
+In order to search for a periodic modulation of irregularly spaced events we perform a periodogram \citep{S98,S06}.
+There are few enough bursts and few enough possible frequencies (integer multiples of $2\pi/T$, where $T$ is the duration of the observation) up to $200\pi$Hz, to allow for periods as short as 0.01 s ({\it cf.\/} Eq.~\ref{omega}).
 This assumes that $\mu_{33}$ is not $\ll 1$, as for known Galactic magnetars.
 It is plausible that a very active magnetar-FRB must be strongly magnetized; see also the energetic argument of \citet{Z25} pointing to large magnetic fields, although this depends on uncertain assumptions about beaming and radiative efficiency.